Shopify vs. Amazon: An In-Depth ComparisonJune in Blog

 An Overview of Amazon and Shopify

 Both Amazon and Shopify allow business owners to promote and sell their products online.
-But a quick visit to these platforms immediately reveal their differences.
-While Amazon shows you multiple brands that fit your search keywords, Shopify shows you websites that market only one brand.
+But a quick visit to these platforms immediately reveals their differences.
+While Amazon shows you multiple brands that fit your search keywords, Shopify shows you websites that feature only one brand.

 As a marketplace, Amazon allows third-party sellers to promote their products on the website.
-The inventory belongs to the sellers, but Amazon also sells their own products, effectively competing with other sellers.
-Amazon, in fact, is more similar to eBay than it is to Home Depot or Target.
+The inventory belongs to the sellers.
+But Amazon also sells their own products, effectively competing with other sellers.
+Amazon is more similar to eBay than it is to Home Depot or Target.

 Shopify, on the other hand, allows business owners to make their own websites that show only their brand.
 So customers who go to a Shopify-hosted brand website will see highly personalized pages for a single brand.

-You can even just play around with the platform to get a feel for it.
+Not ready to commit yet?
+You can play around with the platform to get a feel for it.
 They literally have an option called “I’m just playing around.”

-With Amazon, on the other hand, you have to prepare the following:
+Amazon, on the other hand, doesn’t have this option.
+Before you can successfully register, you have to prepare the following: